Purdil Khan

-Purdil Khan (died 1930) was a Saqqawist politician who served as minister of defence under Habibullāh Kalakāni during the Afghan Civil War of 1928–29, and briefly became the leader of the movement during a rebellion in July 1930.
+Purdil Khan (died 1930) was an Afghan Saqqawist politician who served as minister of defence under Habibullāh Kalakāni during the Afghan Civil War of 1928–29, and briefly became the leader of the movement during a rebellion in July 1930.

 Personal life

 Purdil was the uncle of Habibullāh Kalakāni.

 Role in the 1928–29 civil war

 Purdil was appointed field marshal of the Saqqawist Afghan army in January 1929, following the capture of Kabul.
 By 24 March, Purdil had become minister of defense.

 After the Saqqawist capture of Kandahar, Purdil pleaded to Kalakani that Ali Ahmad Khan be spared, but this was refused.

 Purdil took command in the following battles: